 2017-18 W-L: 35-47

-The Lakers won 35 games in 2017-18 and are now projected to win 52.5 games in 2018-19, the fourth-highest projected win total in the league.
-Los Angeles’ 17.5-game increase is the highest among any team in the NBA, which is not unexpected with LeBron James coming to town.
+The Lakers won 35 games in 2017-18 and are now projected to win between 48 and 48.5 games in 2018-19.
+Los Angeles’ increase in win total is the highest among any team in the NBA, which is not unexpected with LeBron James coming to town.
 In 2014-15, when LeBron returned home to Cleveland to play with the Cavaliers, he jumped their win total from 33 to 53 that season, a 60.6% increase in wins.
-If he performed that miracle task with the Lakers in 2018-19, they would finish with just over 56 wins.
+If he performed that miracle task with the Lakers in 2018-19, they would finish way over their win total.

 2017-18 W-L: 59-23